 Currently, in the US, there are an estimated:

 In general, all of these diseases can be considered incurable, because there is no medical treatment that can get rid of the virus.
-However, there is treatment available for some of them (including HIV), which may help to reduce the severity of symptoms.
+However, there is treatment available for some of them (including HIV and herpes), which may help to reduce the severity of symptoms.

 It’s difficult to acquire accurate data on the prevalence of STDs worldwide, because reporting is not always complete in every part of the world.
 The most recent World Health Organization estimates indicate a combined 374 million new cases per year of chlamydia, gonorrhea, syphilis, and trichomoniasis.